 How to Make Small Talk

 The point is to get people to speak without putting them on the spot by asking questions.
-Did you ever notice that when someone tells you a story a related story that happened to you pops into your head.
-Sometimes you don’t even get to finish your story before people are clamoring to tell you the story that your story made them think of.
+Did you ever notice that when someone tells you a story, a related story that happened to you pops into your head?
+Sometimes you don’t even get to finish your tale before people are clamoring to tell you the story that your story made them think of.

 Your stories make people want to talk.
 The point is to get people talking, right?

-Those kinds of stories are great ice-breakers and they deepen your relationships.
-Warmth is the most important factor you should emanate.
+Those kinds of stories are great ice-breakers, and they deepen your relationships.
+Warmth is an essential factor you should emanate.
 It’s like Amy Cuddy says: “While competence is highly valued, it is evaluated only after trust is established.
 And focusing too much on displaying your strength can backfire.”
 That’s another reason learning how to make small talk is so important.

 Arsenal of Anecdotes

 You’ll also want to be observant of the funny things that happen around you and to you.
 They make great fodder!
-If you had a crazy Uber ride on the way over it can be a great ice-breaker.
+If you had a crazy Uber ride on the way over, it could be a great ice-breaker.
 And it can help people open up.

 We’re here to help you with your Arsenal of Anecdotes whenever you’re ready.